festivitymishra/festivitymishra.github.io/pages/index.md

 ## **About Me**

- I’m a  Technology Freak and Data Scientist based in Mumbai, India.
+ I’m a  Technology Freak and Data Scientist based in Bengaluru, India.
 I work in an amazing team, surrounded by great people!.
 I’m passionate about Machine learning and its advantages.
 I have extensive experience in solving real-world business problems across domains using machine learning, to build applications and enable products.
 I like to go on long walks, treks, explore new places, and enjoy listening to music.

 I have completed my bachelor's at [Indian Institute of  Technology Kharagpur](http://www.iitkgp.ac.in/).
 During the academic year, I spent the majority of my time engaging in coursework, hackathons, and extracurricular activities that bridge the gap between quantitative and qualitative learning.
 I am looking to work in a field that utilizes the programming, critical thinking, and research skills that I have gained during my college years and professional experience.